Words by Lyndsay

 We both grew up in small towns in central Connecticut.
 Think cows, golf, and a place where everyone knows your name.

-Erica ended up leaving small-town life to study nursing at Western Connecticut State University in Danbury, and I left it behind to go into cosmetology at Paul Mitchell in New Haven.
+Erica ended up leaving small-town life to study nursing at Western Connecticut State University in Danbury.
+I left it behind to go into cosmetology at Paul Mitchell in New Haven.

 Fast forward six years, Erica ends up working alongside Leslie [my childhood best friend] at a hospital in CT.

 I remember Leslie mentioning her coworker, and I definitely remember stalking her social media.
 It wasn’t until the Fall of 2018 that I found the courage to reach out.
-Coming out is never an easy thing to do, especially when you’re 30, and everyone already has a preconceived notion of who you are.
+Coming out is never an easy thing to do, especially when you’re thirty, and everyone already has a preconceived notion of who you are.
 Erica might not have known it then, but she knows now how much I looked up to her.
-This beautiful stranger who had the courage to be who she truly was.
+This beautiful stranger who dared to be who she truly was.
 She had this confidence about her that I envied.

 So, long story short, after a wine tasting to celebrate Leslie’s birthday, I had adopted that confidence.
 I “slid into Erica’s DM’s” with a video of us singing some catchy pop tune.
 She responded … a month later!!
 She wrote, “Can we be friends now?”
 And I was like, UH YEAH.

 We chatted for two weeks before we set up our first official date.
 Krust Pizza Bar was where we decided on.
 I couldn’t tell you anything about our conversation that night, what we ordered or what she wore, but what I can tell you is that she felt at home.
 That and that she pushed me up against the bathroom wall and kissed me that night.